‘Criminalised for politics’: Rohingya caught in Delhi election crossfire

 The AAP, which has been governing the national capital territory of Delhi for more than a decade, is seeking a return to power in the provincial assembly elections to be held on Wednesday.
 The results will be declared on Saturday.

-But this year, AAP faces a serious challenge from Prime Minister Narendra Modi’s right-wing Bharatiya Janata Party (BJP), which controls 20 of India’s 36 states and federally-controlled provinces (called Union Territories) – either directly or through coalition partners – but has been out of power in the national capital for more than 25 years.
+But this year, AAP faces a serious challenge from Prime Minister Narendra Modi’s right-wing Bharatiya Janata Party (BJP), which controls 20 of India’s 36 states and federally-run provinces (called Union Territories) – either directly or through coalition partners – but has been out of power in the national capital for more than 25 years.

 ‘Parties trying to outcompete each other’